BJ Neverett - Vice President of Player Development and Assistant Manager

 J.P.
 Pyne - Field Manager

-J.P. is entering his 5th season as the head coach for the Daniel Webster College Eagles.
+J.P. just finished his sixth season as the head coach for the Daniel Webster College Eagles.
 Since his arrival prior to the 2008 campaign, Pyne and his staff have orchestrated a complete turnaround of the Eagles program.
-In his first four years at the helm Pyne has guided to the program to a school record 52 wins, included a single season program record 21 victories in 2010.
-During that span the baseball program has been decorated with 13 all-conference selection including 10 first team choices, two NEIBA All-New England selections, a conference Rookie of the Year and back-to-back conference Coach of the Year awards (2009-10).
+In his first six years at the helm Pyne has guided to the program to a school record 104 wins, including a single-season program record 29 victories in 2013.
+During that span the baseball program has been decorated with 24 all-conference selection including 19 first team choices, six NEIBA All-New England selections, two D3Baseball.com All-New England selections, two conference Rookie of the Year recipients, a conference Pitcher of the Year award, a conference Player of the year award, and three conference Coach of the Year awards (2009, 2010, 2013).

 From 2001 through 2006 Pyne was a member of the coaching staff at Saint Anselm College in Manchester, NH.
 There he served as the pitching coach and recruiting coordinator for three years before being promoted to head coach in 2005.
 In each of his two years as the head coach of the Hawks, Pyne’s teams reached the Northeast 10 Conference Tournament.